Shaanukstar123/IAC-Lab/MidTerm/readme.md

 *e7*
 Module: alternative ways for if and else, use **default** as an **else** (ie case(var); n: begin ; end; default: begin action end; ), nested cases

+*e8*
+Module: waveform generator, smart way of testing all values **split counter in two** (sse Shaanuka's notes on second to last commit)

 ### General Comments
 - **^** is bitwise **XOR**
 - **~** is bitwise **NOT**